Formulating a full funding proposal for GCF-backed energy efficiency project in Armenia

-In this assignment E Co. supported the development of a concept note and full funding proposal for the GCF in the climate change mitigation focal area.
+In this assignment E Co. supported the development of a concept note and full funding proposal for the GCF in Armenia, within the focal area of climate change mitigation.
 The proposal aimed at scaling-up investment in energy efficient buildings in Armenia by building on results of the beneficiary’s prior work and helping secure financing for its priority Nationally Appropriate Mitigation Actions (NAMA).

 E Co. provided technical support to the Government of Armenia and the UNDP to develop an investment grade project for submission to the GCF.
 E Co’s responsibilities were:

 - Consultation with stakeholders on prior activities and lessons learnt by the Government and UNDP in the efficient buildings sector.